troperville

 • Unhand Them, Villain!: Towards the end of Sweetpea Beauty, the mirror grabs Sweetpea and carries her to the top of a tower.
 When the queen demands he let her go, he obliges.

-• Uriah Gambit: In King George and the Ducky, King George has Thomas sent to the front lines of the Pie War because he wants his ducky.
-It causes Thomas to temporarily go insane.
+• Uriah Gambit: In King George and the Ducky (a retelling of the trope-naming bible story), King George has Thomas sent to the front lines of the Pie War because he wants his ducky.
+However, unlike the original story where this resulted in the character's death, (couldn't have that obviously, since this is a kids show) Thomas singlehandedly wins the entire war, but loses his sanity in the process.

 • Valley Girl: Only Big Idea would go so far as to turn the Princess of Egypt in their retelling of the story of Moses in the Bulrushes into this - hilariously.